outaagunga/documentation/writing_guide.md

 > * **Terminology/Jargon:** What are the specialized terms, acronyms, or unique phrases used in relation to this topic?
 > * **Conceptual Relatives:** What existing theories, older technologies, or well-established concepts are most similar to or could be considered precursors to this topic?
 > * **Controversies/Debate:** Are there any known disputes, skepticism, or competing theories/alternatives?
 (Even fringe or unverified claims).
-> "Since reputable sources may not exist, deliberately search beyond academic or mainstream news.
+> Since reputable sources may not exist, deliberately search beyond academic or mainstream news.
 Include information that originates from less-vetted channels.
 Provide examples/summaries from the following source types:
 > * **Community/Social Platforms:** (e.g., Reddit threads, niche forums, social media discussions, YouTube comments/descriptions).
 What are the *unfiltered, grassroots* discussions saying?
 > * **Patents/Technical Specs (if applicable):** Are there any related patent filings, white papers, or technical specification documents that mention concepts close to this topic?
 > * **Historical/Anecdotal:** Are there any obscure historical references, forgotten figures, or anecdotal accounts that seem to align with the core idea?
 > * **Hypothetical Scenarios:** What are the most common *predictions* or *speculations* about the topic's future, adoption, or failure?
-> "Present the findings in a clear, easy-to-read, structured format.
+> Present the findings in a clear, easy-to-read, structured format.
 For **every piece of information** provided, you must include a **Source Credibility Rating** on a scale of **1 (Highly Unverified/Speculative)** to **5 (Established/Reputable)**.
 > **Output Sections:**
 > * **Summary of Core Concept** (1-2 paragraphs based on the aggregate data).
 > * **Table of Key Concepts & Terms** (Term | Closest Analogy/Meaning | Credibility Rating)
 > * **Table of Related Information** (Finding/Claim | Source Type & Location | Credibility Rating)
-> * **Next Steps for Verification:** Suggest 3 specific, targeted search engine queries I should use to try and cross-verify the lowest-rated claims."
+> * **Next Steps for Verification:** Suggest 3 specific, targeted search engine queries I should use to try and cross-verify the lowest-rated claims.
 ---